esrc-official/ESRC-Android/README.md

         true,  // Whether recognize valence facial expression or not.
 If enableFace is false, it is also automatically set to false. true,  // Whether estimate remote hr or not.
 If enableFace is false, it is also automatically set to false. true,  // Whether analyze HRV not not.
-If enableFace or enableRemoteHR is false, it is also automatically set to false. true);  // Whether recognize engagement or not.
+If enableFace or enableRemoteHR is false, it is also automatically set to false. true),  // Whether recognize engagement or not.
 If enableRemoteHR and enableHRV are false, it is also automatically set to false.
     new ESRC.ESRCHandler() {
         @Override
         public void onDetectedFace(ESRCTYPE.Face face, ESRCException e) {